How to assess the two and why they matter.

 Let’s say you’ve just completed designing a website.
 Congratulations!
 But before starting any inbound marketing strategies to bring traffic to your site, you’ll want to test out the features of your website to ensure the user experience is as flawless as possible.
 Do social media channels check out?
 Does the information from your form submissions send inquiries to the proper channel?
 Are there any video glitches?
 These are the questions and items you’ll test during the website review stage also known as the Alpha and Beta Testing.

-Alpha and Beta Testing provide insight to the overall functionality and usability of your website.
+Alpha and Beta Testing provide insight into the overall functionality and usability of your website.
 You’ll be able to gather feedback and measure the success of your web development, design, and content before it’s ready for public launch.

 What is Alpha Testing?